The flexible retirement savings plan

 To learn more about the enrollment process,

-If you recently moved from one NYS or NYC agency to another, you must register your account(s) under your new NYS or NYC agency.
+If you recently moved from one NYS or NYC agency to another, you must follow steps 1-5 to register your account(s) and enroll under your new NYS or NYC agency.

 Before enrolling, please have the following information available: